Digital Inclusion and Accessibility in Learning Disability Services: Reducing Inequality and Enabling Meaningful Access

 Providers often see exclusion when:

-- Tools are designed for staff convenience rather than user experience
+• tools are designed for staff convenience rather than user experience

-- Technology is introduced without testing accessibility
+• technology is introduced without accessibility testing

-- Family or advocate involvement is overlooked
+• family or advocate involvement is overlooked

 Designing accessible digital approaches

-- Using simple, consistent layouts and language
+• use simple, consistent layouts and clear language

-- Reducing sensory load (sound, notifications, visual clutter)
+• reduce sensory load (sound, notifications, visual clutter)

-- Building in choice and control over how tools are used
+• build in choice and control over how tools are used

 Operational example 1: Adapting digital communication tools